 Why does this matter?
-By ignoring PolyMet’s true plans, MPCA allowed PolyMet to operate without the “best available control technology” on its air pollution.
-That means they used less protective standards, and based that decision on PolyMet’s promise to not use the full capacity of the plant they own.
+By ignoring PolyMet’s true plans, MPCA granted a permit to PolyMet to operate without the “best available control technology” on air pollution.
+That means they required less protective standards in the permit, and based that decision on PolyMet’s promise to not use the full capacity of the plant they own.

 Key Timeline Event

 Minnesota Supreme Court Issues Mixed Opinion, Sends Case Back to Court of Appeals

 On February 24, 2021, the Minnesota Supreme Court issued a mixed opinion, reversing in part, and sending the matter back to the Court of Appeals to consider whether PolyMet knowingly submitted false or misleading information to the MPCA in violation of state permitting law.

 Minnesota Supreme Court hears oral argument on the Air Permit for the PolyMet mine proposal

 MCEA Attorney Evan Mulholland argues the case in front of the Minnesota Supreme Court, opposed by attorneys representing PolyMet and the Minnesota Pollution Control Agency.

 Minnesota Supreme Court agrees to review Court of Appeals decision